snoopdave/vagrant-ubuntu-swarm/README.md

 You can change or add additional port mappings by changing the `Vagrantfile`.

-## NFS drive
+### NFS drive

-vm1 also runs an NFS server and the other VMs mount it as /var/nfs.
+vm1 runs an NFS server and shares `/var/nfs` with the other instances, which mount the drive at the same path.